brendan-dorsey/stabilitas-thresholds/README.md

 #### Quantifying Risk
 I explored a range of engineered features to assess the risk level in each city at any given time.
+Stabilitas assigns machine generated severity scores to each report.
-Machine generated severity scores are, in increasing order: low, moderate, medium, high, and extreme.
+These scores are, in increasing order: low, moderate, medium, high, and extreme.
 I explored using these scores on a 1-5 scale, on a quadratic scale, and on an exponential scale, as well as just using the raw number of reports.
 The quadratic score did the best job at highlighting reports with abnormally high risk scores, and volume scoring was comparable.
 To determine the risk over a given time interval, I explored both summing and averaging the cumulative risk in each interval.
 Summing provided the best results, as it captures bursts of reports more reliably.
 Finally, I had to choose a minimum time increment to measure.
 3 minute increments proved to have quick response times to new data and enough breadth to capture trends and changes in trends.
 Putting all of these together, my quadratic scoring feature was overly sensitive to large numbers of medium risk reports, so I applied a log transformation to the sum for each increment to rescale the results.
 This provided excellent performance, but still narrowly underperformed compared to volume-based scoring.

 **Risk is quantified as the total number of reports mapped to a given city, calculated in 3 minute increments.**